Agar Malwa district: Geography

 The western part of the district is marked by the Agar Plateau that covers the major areas of Agar Malwa district.
 There is a hill tract to the west of the town of Badod, showing scattered hillocks in a north–south direction.
 The presence of hills in the center has affected the drainage pattern.
 The height of this tract varies between 500 m and 545 m above the mean sea level and it slopes towards the north.

 Dudhaliya and Kachhol are the main streams in the west, originating from the hill tract and draining towards the west.
 Chhoti Kali Sindh, which is the main perennial stream of the region, flows northwards on the western border of the region.

 Demographics

 At the time of the 2011 census, Agar Malwa district had a population of 571,278, of which 117,329 (20.54%) lived in urban areas.
 Agar Malwa had a sex ratio of 949 females per 1000 males.
 Scheduled Castes and Scheduled Tribes make up 135,898 (23.79%) and 13,941 (2.44%) of the population respectively.

 90.83% of the population were Hindu, 7.58% Muslim, and 1.48% Jain.

 At the time of the 2011 census, 53.24% of the population spoke Malvi, 41.31% Hindi and 4.80% Sondwari as their first language.

 Government and politics

+There are two assembly constituencies in the district which are represented by MLAs.